 You know, friendly reader, I’m gonna go ahead and put my money on the guess that his business manager called him up one day and said, “Hey Deepster, There’s a lot of money out there to be nabbed in the fight against stress.
-Got any woo the suckers’ll pay for to cure it?”.
-Deepsy-doodle, of course, got on the floor and attempted criss-cross apple sauce as best he could with his meaty thighs and bulbous tummy.
-What’s the scientific method without a couple of “ohms”?
+Got any woo the suckers’ll pay for to cure it?”
+Deepsy-doodle, of course, got on the floor and attempted criss-cross apple sauce as best he could with his thicc meaty thighs.
+What’s the scientific method without a couple of “ohms”, right?
 Deepicles ohmed and without much thought after that, (likely none at all), he’d found the solution.

 I read about it on the Huffington Post.
 It’s just a short article but it took me a while to get through it, what with the constant side-clutching and wiping tears of laughter from my eyes.

 It all started when I read this line: